 Three of their sons graduated from Chesterton High School.
 Their oldest son, Colin, became a world traveler right away in the fall of 2014.
 He spent a year and a half living and working in New Zealand and Australia, from there he moved to Seattle, Washington where he worked at Red Cedar & Sage located in the famous Pike Place Fish Market.
 Colin came back to the Region to work at Beatnik in West Town and Beatnik on the River in Chicago as an assistant general manager.
 Colin and his girlfriend, Katelyn, now live in Arizona where she is working on her master’s degree.
 Colin is selling cars for Larry H. Miller dealership and they are enjoying the sunshine with their new puppy, Huxley.

-Their youngest son, Kyle, graduates in 2020 from Chesterton where he played on and was a captain of the varsity soccer team.
+Their youngest son, Kyle, graduated in 2020 from Chesterton where he played on and was a captain of the varsity soccer team.
 He experienced his team winning the 3A State Championship after an undefeated season his junior year.
 Kyle is a freshman at I.U. but determined he was meant for something else.
 He also lives and works in the Nashville, TN area as an architectural sheet metal team leader.

 Together, Patrick and Sandy support Portage & Hobart Football, Chesterton Boys Soccer team, Portage High School Thespians, the Portage Music Department, the Portage Township Food Pantry, Wounded Warrior Project, Honor Flight Chicago, the USO, and Wreaths Across America.
 They are both former board members of the Portage Township Education Foundation, and current members of the Portage Chamber of Commerce.